-- 6.38 There are a number of potential development sites in the vicinity of the River Wensum.
-Sites allocated in the Norwich Site Allocations Plan are set out in Appendix 2, some of which have already been referred earlier in this strategy document, for example the Deal and Utilities sites in east Norwich. - 6.39 These site allocation policies seek to secure potential benefits to the river corridor, for example provision of Riverside Walk.
-However other sites which are not included in the local plan may come forward for development within the strategy period.
-These may include several sites that were allocated in the Northern City Centre Area Action Plan which expired in March 2016, for example Mary Chapman Court on Duke Street (referred to in section 7 Longer term opportunities), and land at 123-161 Oak Street which is proposed for housing development with potential to include an extension to the riverside walk. - 6.40 It is important that the opportunity is taken to ensure that new development in the vicinity of the river is sensitive to its riverside setting and will enhance the setting of the river where possible.
-Development should not only be in accordance with the policies and proposals in the relevant planning policy documents as referred to in Appendix 2, but should also be in accordance with the detailed design advice in the City Centre Conservation Area Appraisal (relevant sub-areas include: Northern Riverside, Cathedral Close, Prince of Wales Road, and King Street).
+6.42 There are a number of potential development sites in the vicinity of the River Wensum.
+Sites allocated in the Norwich Site Allocations Plan are set out in Appendix 2, some of which have already been referred earlier in this strategy document, for example the Deal and Utilities sites in east Norwich.

+6.43 These site allocation policies seek to secure potential benefits to the river corridor, for example provision of Riverside Walk.
+However other sites which are not included in the local plan may come forward for development within the strategy period, some of which may have the potential to greatly enhance the riverside environment.
+These may include several sites that were allocated in the Northern

+City Centre Area Action Plan which expired in March 2016, for example Mary Chapman Court on Duke Street (referred to in section 7 - Longer term opportunities), and land at 123-161 Oak Street which is proposed for housing development with potential to include an extension to the riverside walk.

+6.44 It is important that the opportunity is taken to ensure that new development in the vicinity of the river is sensitive to its riverside setting and will enhance the setting of the river where possible.
+Development should not only be in accordance with the policies and proposals in the relevant planning policy documents as referred to in Appendix 2, but should also be in accordance with the detailed design advice in the City Centre Conservation Area Appraisal .
 St Matthews Conservation Area Appraisal and Bracondale Conservation Area appraisal may also be relevant.

-Quayside